specta/specta/README.md

 # Specta

-A light-weight TDD / BDD framework for Objective-C & Swift.
+A light-weight TDD / BDD framework for Objective-C.

 ## WHAT'S NEW IN 0.3